-Conflict minerals are minerals mined in conditions where armed conflict and human rights abuses occur.
-The term is typically to refer to four minerals – tungsten, tantalum, tin and gold (also known as 3TG) – that are mined in the eastern region of the Democratic Republic of the Congo (DRC).
+Conflict minerals is a term used to define minerals mined in conditions where armed conflict and human rights abuses occur.
+The term typically refers to four minerals – tungsten, tantalum, tin and gold (also known as 3TG) – that are mined in the eastern region of the Democratic Republic of the Congo (DRC).
 These minerals are used in the production of various goods such as jewelry and virtually all electronic devices.